Hustle (dance): New York hustle

 The couple dance form of hustle is usually called The Hustle but is frequently referred to by other names including "The Latin hustle" or "New York Hustle".
-It has some resemblance to, and steps in common with, Mambo Salsa Swing Swing dancing.
+It has some resemblance to, and steps in common with, Mambo and Salsa.
 As in the Latin dances, couples tend to move more on the dance floor, as opposed to following a line of dance as in foxtrot.

 One similarity between hustle and swing is that the lead takes the back-forward steps from his left foot; however it is not exactly a rock-step (there is no rocking action because of speed) and if the dance is taught by counting, the steps happen at the beginning of the count – "and-one, two, three" rather than at the end of the count as in swing – "left, right, rock-step".
 However, those who originally developed this dance never used step counts, everything was developed by sight and sound starting in 1972.

 The dance is somewhat unusual rhythmically because of the syncopation it is associated with.
 Most dances are danced with either 4/4 or 3/4 music with counting to match, with either a triple or duple base depending on the dance.
 The Latin Hustle is generally danced to 4/4 music but counted as a six-beat pattern.
 The most common Latin Hustle counting pattern is "&1 2 3 &1 2 3", meaning "LR L R LR L R" in the leader's pattern and the natural opposite of the follower's pattern.
 However, the syncopation in three-count hustle also be danced: 1&23, 12&3, or 123&.